 - o CHAIN The certificate presented by the SMTP server MUST verify successfully in a trust chain leading to a certificate trusted by the SMTP client.
-The choice of trusted (root) certificates by the client is at their own discretion.
-The client MAY choose to use the certificate set maintained by the CA/B forum [citation needed] for this purpose. - o DANE The certificate presented by the SMTP server MUST verify succesfully using DANE as specified in RFC 7672 [RFC7672]. - o DNSSEC The server MUST confirm that any MX record or CNAME lookup used to locate the SMTP server must be DNSSEC [RFC4035] signed and valid. - o NO The SMTP client SHOULD attempt to send the message regardless of its ability to negotiate STARTTLS with the SMTP server, ignoring policy-based mechanisms, if any, asserted by the recipient domain.
-Nevertheless, the client MAY negotiate STARTTLS with the server if available.
-If the NO parameter is present, any other REQUIRETLS parameter MUST NOT be used.
+The choice of trusted (root) certificates by the client is at their own discretion. - o DANE The certificate presented by the SMTP server MUST verify successfully using DANE as specified in RFC 7672 [RFC7672]. - o DNSSEC The server MUST confirm that any MX record or CNAME lookup used to locate the SMTP server must be DNSSEC [RFC4035] signed and valid.